Bernardvdv/Maleficent-Pumpkin/README.md

 ***Porch Light Config***

-To enable access to the porch light in Node-Red, the standard porch light was replaced with a Kasa Smart Bulb and configured through the Kasa integration
+To enable access to the porch light in Node-Red, the standard porch light was replaced with a Kasa Smart Bulb and configured through the Kasa integration which will make the light available as an entity in Node-Red.

 More information can be found at https://www.home-assistant.io/integrations/tplink/

 #### Automation ####

 In order to enable the motion sensor to trigger the events, a flow needs to be configured in Node-Red.
-More info regarding Node-Red can be found at https://nodered.org/
+More info regarding Node-Red can be found at https://nodered.org/.

-To simplify the process, the flows.json can be imported in Node-Red which will automatically create all the required nodes
+To simplify the process, the flows.json can be imported in Node-Red which will automatically create all the required nodes.

-Below is a visual example of the flow
+Below is a visual example of the flow.

 ![flow](https://user-images.githubusercontent.com/18738275/139308031-9d19dc17-3cef-4fa1-89f6-7b2722da2537.JPG)